-For customers who are subject to the requirements of the Health Insurance Portability and Accountability Act (known as HIPAA, as amended, including by the Health Information Technology for Economic and Clinical Health — HITECH — Act), Google Cloud Platform supports HIPAA compliance.
-This guide is intended for security officers, compliance officers, IT administrators, and other employees who are responsible for HIPAA implementation and compliance on Google Cloud Platform.
+For customers who are subject to the requirements of the Health Insurance Portability and Accountability Act (known as HIPAA, as amended, including by the Health Information Technology for Economic and Clinical Health — HITECH — Act), Google Cloud supports HIPAA compliance.
+This guide is intended for security officers, compliance officers, IT administrators, and other employees who are responsible for HIPAA implementation and compliance on Google Cloud.
 After reading this guide, you will understand how Google is able to support HIPAA compliance as well as understand how to configure Google Cloud Projects to help meet your responsibilities under HIPAA.

 Any capitalized terms used but not otherwise defined in this document have the same meaning as in HIPAA.
 Furthermore, for the purposes of this document, Protected Health Information (PHI) means the PHI Google receives from a Covered Entity.

 It is important to note that there is no certification recognized by the US HHS for HIPAA compliance and that complying with HIPAA is a shared responsibility between the customer and Google.
 Specifically, HIPAA demands compliance with the Security Rule, the Privacy Rule, and the Breach Notification Rule.
-Google Cloud Platform supports HIPAA compliance (within the scope of a Business Associate Agreement) but ultimately customers are responsible for evaluating their own HIPAA compliance.
+Google Cloud supports HIPAA compliance (within the scope of a Business Associate Agreement) but ultimately customers are responsible for evaluating their own HIPAA compliance.

 Google will enter into Business Associate Agreements with customers as necessary under HIPAA.
-Google Cloud Platform was built under the guidance of a more than 700 person security engineering team, which is larger than most on-premise security teams.
+Google Cloud was built under the guidance of a more than 700 person security engineering team, which is larger than most on-premises security teams.
 Specific details on our approach to security and data protection including details on organizational and technical controls regarding how Google protects your data, can be found in the Google Security Whitepaper and Google Infrastructure Security Design Overview.

 In addition to documenting our approach to security and privacy design, Google undergoes several independent third party audits on a regular basis to provide customers with external verification (reports and certificates are linked below).
 This means that an independent auditor has examined the controls present in our data centers, infrastructure and operations.
 Google has annual audits for the following standards:

-- SSAE16 / ISAE 3402 Type II.
+- SSAE 16 / ISAE 3402 Type II.
 Here is the associated public SOC 3 report.
 The SOC 2 report can be obtained under NDA.

 - ISO 27017, Cloud Security.
 This is an international standard of practice for information security controls based on the ISO/IEC 27002 specifically for cloud services.
 Our ISO 27017 certificate is available on the compliance section of our website.